ideruga/ideruga/README.md

-# Hi there, I'm Igor Deruga :wave:
+# Hi there, I'm Igor!

 ## About Me
 I'm a seasoned software developer with a Master's degree in Mathematics and Informatics.
 With over fifteen years of experience, I specialize in web application programming, backend development, and system integration.
 I'm passionate about leveraging advanced technologies to solve complex problems and build scalable, efficient software solutions.